Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Who the Celebrity is best suited to;

 - The Celebrity’s value-for-money

-I’ll also show videos of the guitar being played to give you an idea of the sound and some user reviews so that you can get some other people’s opinions in addition to mine.
+I will also show videos of the guitar being played to give you an idea of the sound and some user reviews so that you can get some other people’s opinions in addition to mine.

-O.k. let’s get right into it.
+O.k., let’s get right into it.